mgeeky/Penetration-Testing-Tools/red-teaming/malleable_redirector/README.md

 #

 #
-# (Required) Path to the Malleable C2 profile file.
+# Path to the Malleable C2 profile file.
+# If not given, most of the request-validation logic won't be used.
 #
-profile: cs.example.profile
+profile: malleable.profile

 #
 # (Required) Address where to redirect legitimate inbound beacon requests.